metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_cluster_version_v1alpha1_manifest.md

 ### Optional

-- `spec` (Attributes) ClusterVersionSpec defines the desired state of ClusterVersion.
-Deprecated since v0.9.
-This struct is maintained for backward compatibility and its use is discouraged. (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) ClusterVersionSpec defines the desired state of ClusterVersion.Deprecated since v0.9.This struct is maintained for backward compatibility and its use is discouraged. (see [below for nested schema](#nestedatt--spec))

 ### Read-Only